matter-labs/era-contracts/docs/Overview.md

 One of the differences from the reference implementation is access freezability.
 Each of the facets has an associated parameter that indicates if it is possible to freeze access to the facet.
-Privileged actors can freeze the **diamond** (not a specific facet!) and all facets with the marker `isFreezable` should be inaccessible until the governor or its owner unfreezes the diamond.
+Privileged actors can freeze the **diamond** (not a specific facet!) and all facets with the marker `isFreezable` should be inaccessible until the admin or the state transition manager unfreezes the diamond.
 Note that it is a very dangerous thing since the diamond proxy can freeze the upgrade system and then the diamond will be frozen forever.

 #### DiamondInit